Bhavyakotla/terpli-cypress-tests/README.md

 ### Setup and Execution
 1. Clone the GitHub repository to your local machine.
 2. Open a terminal and navigate to the cloned project's directory.
-3. Install the necessary dependencies with the command:
+3. Install the required node modules (including Cypress) by running, **npm install**
-4. To open Cypress and run the tests, execute:
+4. To open Cypress and run the tests, execute: **npx cypress open**
-5. In the Cypress UI, select the test file you wish to run.
+5. In the Cypress Test Runner interface that opens, click on the test suite you wish to run.

 ### Assumptions
-- For the non-bonus part, for verifying the presence of the Terpli launcher icon and its functionality to display the plugin upon clicking: I assumed that location here means the 'left' and 'right' position of the Terpli launcher since the dropdown does not have more than one location.
+- For the non-bonus part, for verifying the presence of the Terpli launcher icon and its functionality to display the plugin upon clicking: I assumed that location here means the 'left' and 'right' position of the Terpli launcher since the dropdown for the first two websites does not have more than one location.

 ### Additional Notes